Object Process Methodology

 The standardised API and textual notation introduced in SysML v2 highlight the industry’s recognition of the importance of these features.
 Nonetheless, the three major characteristics of OPM explored in this article — dual modality, minimal ontology, and the concurrent modelling of structure and behaviour — continue to set it apart by enabling intuitive and holistic system modelling that fosters a truly inclusive system development experience among diverse stakeholders.

 Enrol into our latest microcourse on Object Process Methodology, where we provide everything you need to know to effectively model with OPM, including a student license!
+Check out the course syllabus here.

 ¹ Dori, D. (1995).
 Object-process Analysis: Maintaining the Balance Between System Structure and Behaviour.
 Journal of Logic and Computation, 5(2), pp.227–249. doi:https://doi.org/10.1093/logcom/5.2.227.